Policy last updated

 Hire agreements are suitable for occasional or one-off community use of school facilities.
 Examples include a local youth group hiring a school hall for an awards night, or a theatre group wanting to stage a play over 4 nights.

-School councils must use the School council hire agreement template (DOCX)External Link (staff login required) when entering into a hire agreement.
+School councils must use the School council hire agreement template (staff login required) when entering into a hire agreement.
 Refer to Completing a school council hire agreement template for advice on how to complete the template.

 Licence agreements

-Licence agreements should be used for regular, ongoing (but not more than 5 years) community use of school facilities by third parties.
+Licence agreements are to be used for regular, ongoing (but not more than 5 years) community use of school facilities by third parties.
 Examples include a local drama group using a school performing arts centre every Wednesday evening for a year, or a local football club hiring the school oval for a season.

 Community joint use agreements

 Community joint use agreements are more detailed, long-term agreements used for constructing or upgrading jointly used community facilities such as stadiums, sporting grounds and theatres.
 The initial term of such an agreement would usually be 20 to 30 years.
-For more information about community joint use agreements, refer the Community Use of Schools – Community Joint Use Agreements Policy.
+For more information about community joint use agreements, refer the Community Use of Schools – Community Joint Use Agreements policy.

 Insurance